Manassingh-prog77/Meeting-Summarizer/Readme.md

 Copy or download summary as .txt.

 Testing
-Try with this sample transcript:
+Use this sample transcript:

+vbnet
+Copy
+Edit
 Alice: Good morning everyone, thanks for joining the project kickoff meeting.
 Bob: Morning, Alice.
 Excited to get started.
 Carol: Hello all!
 David: Hi team!
 Alice: Let's begin by going over the project goals...
 Future Improvements
 Support .docx and more file types.